carmenpmoreno/movies-finder-udemy-react-course/README.md

 ## TO START DE PROJECT

-Make sure you install bulma for de css in the project directory:
+Make sure you install bulma in the project directory, you may need it for some css classes

 ### `npm install bulma --save --save-exact`